 Go to the Artifacts section of the run detail page, click the model, and then click the model version at the top right to view the version you just created.

 On the version detail page you can see model version details and the current stage of the model version.
-If you click on the stage in the top right, you can transition the model version to one of the other valid stages.
+Click the Stage drop-down at the top right, to transition the model version to one of the other valid stages.

 mlflow.tensorflow.log_model(tf_saved_model_dir=saved_estimator_path, tf_meta_graph_tags=[tag_constants.SERVING], tf_signature_def_key="predict", artifact_path="model", registered_model_name="EmailMarketingCampaign")